Skip to main content

 Role of tumour suppressors and oncoproteins in cancer biology

-1. VHL in solid tumours
+VHL in solid tumours

-Proper cellular response to changes in oxygen tension during normal development or pathological processes, such as heart disease and cancer, is ultimately regulated by the transcription factor called hypoxia-inducible factor (HIF).
+Oxygen is essential for eukaryotic life and inextricably linked to the evolution of multicellular organisms.
+Proper cellular response to changes in oxygen tension during normal development or pathological processes, such as heart disease and cancer, is regulated by the transcription factor called hypoxia-inducible factor (HIF).

 Tumour cells are inevitably challenged with limited oxygen availability as the growth of the tumour mass surpasses the diffusional capacity of oxygen from the nearest blood vessel.
 To overcome this crisis, tumour cells initiate the hypoxic response to trigger various adaptive responses, including anaerobic metabolism, angiogenesis and increased production of oxygen-carrying red blood cells.
+This is accomplished by the stabilization of HIF, which escapes oxygen-dependent destructive targeting by VHL tumour suppressor-containing E3 ubiquitin ligase complex under hypoxia.

 Clinically relevant is the observation that mutation or loss of VHL causes VHL disease, which is characterized by the development of tumours in multiple organs such as the brain, spinal cord, retina, inner ear, pancreas, adrenal gland, and kidney.
+Furthermore, the extent of HIF expression correlates with disease aggressiveness and patient prognosis across a wide range of tumours from breast, prostate, and colon to kidney cancer, underscoring the importance of the evolutionarily conserved oxygen-sensing pathway in oncogenesis.

-2. RAS in human cancer
+RAS in cancer

-Mutations in RAS and various other components of the RAS signaling pathways are among the most common genetic alterations in human cancers and have also been identified in several developmental syndromes such as Noonan syndrome, Costello syndrome and cardiofaciocutaneous syndrome.
+Mutations in RAS and various other components of the RAS signaling pathway are among the most common genetic alterations in human cancers and have also been identified in several developmental syndromes such as Noonan syndrome, Costello syndrome and cardiofaciocutaneous syndrome.

-They are canonical members of a large superfamily consisting of more than 150 cellular members of small monomeric GTPase proteins, which function as ‘molecular switches’ in a number of signaling pathways that regulate vital cellular functions.
+The three human RAS oncogenes (H‐RAS, N‐RAS, and K‐RAS) encode highly related 188-189 amino acid proteins.
+They are canonical members of a large superfamily consisting of more than 150 cellular members of small monomeric GTPase proteins, which function as molecular switches in a number of signaling pathways that regulate vital cellular functions.
+RAS cycles between the inactive GDP and active GTP bound forms through conformational changes near the nucleotide-binding site.

 Understanding the molecular mechanisms governing RAS will provide invaluable insights into the fundamental processes in cell biology and the pathogenesis of many forms of human cancer as well as numerous developmental syndromes.